Annadurai (film)

 Annadurai is a 2017 Indian Tamil-language action drama film written and directed by G. Srinivasan.
-The film stars Vijay Antony in a dual role along with Diana Champika, Mahima, and Jewel Mary, while Radha Ravi and Kaali Venkat play supporting roles.
+The film stars Vijay Antony in a dual role as identical twin brothers along with Diana Champika, Mahima, and Jewel Mary, while Radha Ravi and Kaali Venkat play supporting roles.
 Vijay Antony also composed music for the film and also served as the film editor for the first time in his career.
-Produced by Fatima Vijay Antony and Raadhika, the film began production during February 2017 and was released on 30 November 2017.
+Produced by Fatima Vijay Antony and Radhika, the film began production during February 2017 and was released on 30 November 2017.